Operational Stack Table

 - the

-- The running product for the permutation argument with the Processor Table
+- If thex next row is not a padding row, the running product for the permutation argument with the Processor Table

 rppa

-absorbs the next row with respect to challenges 🍋, 🍊, 🍉, and 🫒 and indeterminate 🪤. - If the op stack pointer
+absorbs the next row with respect to challenges 🍋, 🍊, 🍉, and 🫒 and indeterminate 🪤.
+Otherwise, the running product remains unchanged. - If the current row is a padding row, then the next row is a padding row.

 does not change, then the logarithmic derivative for the clock jump difference lookupClockJumpDifferenceLookupClientLogDerivative